cesarsgdev/cesarsgdev/README.md

 </p>

 <h1 align="center">About Me</h1>
-<p>I'm Cesar Sepulveda.
-A full-stack Software Engineer specializing in building web applications and services from scratch.
+<p>I am a full-stack Software Engineer specializing in building web applications and services from scratch.
+I have a bachelor's degree in Computer Information Systems from The University of Texas Rio Grande Valley.
 I enjoy working with teams of developers to create high-quality applications that solve real-world problems.
 I am passionate about using the latest technologies to build beautiful and efficient solutions.
 </p>

 <h1 align="center">Skills</h1>